-Web Design Themes: A DIY guide for non-designers
+Web design themes: A DIY guide for non-designers

 People have expectations of what a contemporary website should look like, even if they can’t articulate the precise characteristics.
 First impressions are everything; visitors decide within milliseconds whether or not a website appears credible, and their decision is almost entirely based on visuals.
 A Google Study even found that “prototypicality” — meaning that a design style is representative of a particular category of websites — was a defining factor in a website’s perceived attractiveness and trustworthiness.

 The power of clean layouts, cohesive color palettes, and consistent font treatments should not be underestimated.
 For better or worse, a website’s look and feel speaks more loudly than its content.
-Developing a well-thought-out web design theme is an ideal first step toward creating a coherent website or app that people will respond to.
+Developing a well-thought-out UI theme is an ideal first step toward creating a coherent website or app that people will respond to.
 And there’s no need for non-designers to feel intimidated.
 In this brief guide, we’ll show you the basics of how to do it yourself (and how Uizard can give you a head start).

 What is a web design theme?